 Come visit Red Rock Canyon and:

-- Take an early morning or evening hike with a Certified Interpretive Guide
+- Take an evening hike with a Certified Interpretive Guide

 - Participate in family-oriented children’s programs